 Can you buy alcohol in Dubai?

-In addition to buying drinks in the usual licensed premises, such as hotels and bars, you can also purchase from specialist stores that exclusively sell alcohol.
+In addition to buying drinks in licensed premises, such as hotels and bars, you can also purchase from specialist stores that exclusively sell alcohol.
 Similar to an off-licence (or liquor store if you’re from the US).
 These shops usually only sell alcohol.

 - African & Eastern – Burj Views, Downtown Dubai